 After viewing the 10 min film, engage class in discussion.
 Ask teacher candidates to respond to each question with evidence from the film to back up their responses.
-This can be a whole class discussion or students can be divided into smaller groups and then reconvene to discuss together.
+This can be a whole class discussion or students can be divided into smaller groups and then reconvene later.